nickpiggott/odr-dabmux-announcements-controller/README.md

   * station1_announcement
   * station2_announcement

-You should confiure this common suffix in the variable
+You should configure this common suffix in the variable

   $announcement_command_suffix